 HD aims to strengthen the practice of mediation globally by addressing the current practical issues which conflict mediators and negotiators face –at HD or in other institutions and organisations.
 HD believes that successful mediation is based on effective mediation support, expert advice, a broad collaborative network, informed policy discourse, insightful monitoring and evaluation, ongoing learning, and strategic adaptation.

-Within HD, the team monitors closely the progress of the organisation’s projects in order to identify where they can learn from each other or where HD Centre projects can contribute to developments in the wider mediation field.
-The team also aims to support the organisation’s mediation projects and the efforts of other third-party mediators by sharing information about the management of peace processes, as well as supporting them with advice, expertise and even staff where necessary.
+Within HD, the team monitors closely the progress of its projects in order to identify where they can learn from each other or where HD projects can contribute to developments in the wider mediation field.
+The team also supports the organisation’s mediation projects and the efforts of other third-party mediators by sharing information about the management of peace processes, as well as supporting them with advice, expertise and staff where necessary.

 In co-hosting the Oslo Forum, HD offers mediators an opportunity to share experiences to develop more effective approaches to conflict resolution.
 In addition, HD seeks to develop practical written material which offers succinct and hands-on approaches to tackling some of the issues and dilemmas mediators face in peace processes, and to bolster the capacity of organisations and governments in Africa and Asia to engage in mediation.

 The MESU team tracks the progress of HD’s own projects and provides advice and expertise as necessary to support its mediation work.
 To this end, the team has designed new mechanisms for injecting expertise into HD mediation processes and developed innovative approaches to Monitoring & Evaluation (M&E) in peacemaking.
 HD implements a peer-to-peer learning approach across its operations, and successfully generates organisational insight and strategic adaptation.